Mr-G254/Mysql-database-using-python-and-tkinter/README.md

 # Mysql-database-using-python-and-tkinter

-Through this project the use of database has been made simpler\n From queries to pressing of buttons and use of a rich gui.
+Through this project the use of database has been made simpler.
+From queries to pressing of buttons and use of a rich GUI.
+For these code to work one must have installed MySQL server on their device and configured it.

 ## Home page